abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ### Spread with function

-We can also take advantage of spread operator in function
+We can also take advantage of spread operator in the function

 ```js
 let developer = [